bedops/bedops/docs/index.rst

 .. |about_html| raw:: html

-   <strong>BEDOPS</strong> is an open-source command-line toolkit that performs highly efficient and scalable Boolean and other set operations, statistical calculations, archiving, conversion and other management of genomic data of arbitrary scale.
-Tasks can be easily split by chromosome for distributing whole-genome analyses across a computational cluster.
+   <p><strong>BEDOPS</strong> is an open-source command-line toolkit that performs highly efficient and scalable Boolean and other set operations, statistical calculations, archiving, conversion and other management of genomic data of arbitrary scale.
+Tasks can be easily split by chromosome for distributing whole-genome analyses across a computational cluster. </p>

-   You can read more about <strong>BEDOPS</strong> and how it can be useful for your research in the <a href="content/overview.html">Overview</a> documentation, as well as in the <a href="http://bioinformatics.oxfordjournals.org/content/28/14/1919.abstract">original manuscript</a>.
+   <p>You can read more about <strong>BEDOPS</strong> and how it can be useful for your research in the <a href="content/overview.html">Overview</a> documentation, as well as in the <a href="http://bioinformatics.oxfordjournals.org/content/28/14/1919.abstract">original manuscript</a>.</p>

 .. |quick_start| image:: assets/index/quick_start.png